JamesBremner/graphex2/README.md

     - `File | New` restarts with a new empty graph
     - `File | Save` save graph for recovery later
     - `File | Load` loads graph saved previously

+- Directed / Undirected
+    - By default, the graph is undirected.
+To toggle between undirected and directed, select menu item `Graph | Directed', before adding any nodes to graph